 Hepatitis B Basics

 Hepatitis B is a potentially life-threatening liver infection caused by the hepatitis B virus (HBV).
 Hepatitis B can cause chronic infection and puts people at high risk of death from cirrhosis and liver cancer.
-A safe and effective vaccine that offers a 98-100% protection against hepatitis B is available.
+A safe and effective vaccine with 98-100% protection against hepatitis B is available.
 Preventing hepatitis B infection averts the development of complications including the development of chronic disease and liver cancer.

 How is hepatitis B spread?

-The hepatitis B virus is spread when blood, semen, or other body fluid infected with the hepatitis B virus enters the body of a person who is not infected.
+The hepatitis B virus is spread when blood, semen, or other body fluids infected with the hepatitis B virus enter the body of a person who is not infected.
 People can become infected with the virus from:

 • Birth (spread from an infected mother to her baby during birth)